algorandfoundation/docs/docs/run-a-node/setup/install.md

 # Updating Node
 The *RPM* or *Debian* packages are updated automatically.
-For other installs, check for and install the latest updates by running `./update.sh -d ~/node/data` at any time from within your node directory.
+For other installs, check for and install the latest updates by running `./update.sh -d ~/node
+/data` or `./update.sh -d data` at any time from within your node directory.
 It will query S3 for available builds and see if there are newer builds than the currently installed version.
-To force an update, run `./update.sh -i -c stable -d ~/node/data`.
+To force an update, run `./update.sh -i -c stable -d ~/node/data` or `./update.sh -i -c stable -d data`.

 If there is a newer version, it will be downloaded and unpacked.
 The node will shutdown, the binaries and data files will be archived, and the new binaries will be installed.
 If any part of the process fails, the node will restore the previous version (bin and data) and restart the node.
 If it succeeds, the new version is started.
 The automatic start can be disabled by adding the `-n` option.